Advanced Trusts Law Forum

 Theresa Donnelly, Legal Services Manager, Perpetual Guardian

-Theresa Donnelly graduated from Auckland University in 1992 and has over 30 years’ experience in private practice, government and in-house Legal.
-Theresa is currently the Legal Services Manager at Perpetual Guardian, and is a recognised Elder Law expert.
-Theresa is formerly from Public Trust (Team Leader) and the Ministry of Social Development, where she was lead Senior in their Public Law Team responsible for advice in relation to Older People’s Policy and the Office of Senior Citizens.
-She is a regular presenter and speaker for professional groups such as Legalwise, NZLS/CLE, ADLS, STEPS, CCH and other professional organisations.
+Theresa Donnelly has a wealth of experience in elder law and trust related matters.
+Theresa graduated from Auckland University in 1992 and has over 30 years’ experience in private practice, government and in-house Legal.
+Theresa is currently the Legal Services Manager at Perpetual Guardian, and formerly Public Trust (Team Leader) and the Ministry of Social Development, where she was (lead Senior Public Law Team).
+She is a regular presenter and speaker for professional groups such as Legalwise, NZLS/CLE, TLANZ, CCH and other professional organisations.

 Ayleath Foote, Partner, Duncan Cotterill